Donald S. Voorhees: Notable cases

 Of Voorhees' rulings during his twelve years on the Federal bench, none was considered more noteworthy than the 1986 decision in which he found that the Government improperly concealed evidence from the courts at a 1944 hearing on whether there was a military necessity to remove Japanese Americans from their homes in the Western states to internment camps.

 The ruling overturned the conviction of Gordon K. Hirabayashi, who had fought exclusion, and was viewed by Japanese Americans as a landmark vindication of their long-held belief that their civil rights were violated during the war.
 It was followed by Congress's decision to give $20,000 and an apology to each Japanese American who had been forced into the camps.

 Voorhees also issued a major ruling in a school desegregation case in 1979 when he overturned an anti-busing initiative approved by Washington State voters.
 That ruling, upheld by the Supreme Court, allowed the Seattle school district to carry out its desegregation plan.
 His ruling in another case barred county jails from conducting random strip searches of prisoners, without warrant or reason, after several suits filed by women who were strip and cavity searched following traffic violations and noise complaints.
 In 1978, Voorhees ruled that the Washington State Liquor Control Board return the 645 cases of liquor which had been confiscated from the Tulalip tribe before the shipment could reach the reservation.

-Death
+Legacy and Death

 Voorhees died at the Hospice Northwest in Seattle, at age 72.
-He was interred at Evergreen Washelli Memorial Park in Seattle.
-The Judge Voorhees Room at the Discovery Park Facility in Seattle, WA, is named in his honor.
+He was interred at Evergreen Washelli Memorial Park in the Bitter Lake neighborhood of the city.
+Discovery Park in the Magnolia neighborhood was named by him after the ship HMS Discovery, which was commanded by George Vancouver on his expedition in the Pacific Northwest.
+The Judge Voorhees Room at the park is named in his honor.